 Contact the BEST Team for information about making a charitable bequest or putting the college in your will.

 Katrina Moseley grew up in Denver as the child of two former CU Buffs, so it wasn’t hard for her to decide where to go to college.
 As a woman and underrepresented minority in engineering at CU-Boulder, she found community and scholarship support through the Multicultural Engineering Program (MEP) and graduated in 2005 with a degree in chemical engineering.

 Recognizing the profound impact that the MEP community had on her academic experience and her life in general, Katrina decided she wanted to give back to the program that had supported her.
 Upon receiving her first paycheck from Eli Lilly, she gave $1,000 to the MEP Scholarship Fund to benefit another student like herself.

 Are you ready to make a difference for a CU engineering student like yourself?
-Contact the Engineering Development Office to get started.
+Contact the BEST Team to get started.